Cyber Labeling Research Initiative

 If you are a consumer…

-View a label mockup demonstrating the types of information that could be included in an IIoT label and how it may be displayed.
+View a label mockup demonstrating the types of information that could be included in an Industrial Internet of Things (IIoT) label and how it may be displayed.

 It is intended as a starting point for feedback/discussion and does not reflect the final format or content of an actual label.
 Your feedback will inform this effort’s research and final recommendations for an IIoT label.